EarlyBird Review

 EarlyBird vs Acorns

-With Acorns, the beneficiary's account is automatically placed into a very aggressive portfolio allocation (due to the child's age.)
+With Acorns, the beneficiary's account is automatically placed into a very aggressive portfolio allocation (due to the child's age).

 If you're looking purely for a custodial account, EarlyBird has the advantage in this comparison.
-In addition, given the young age of EarlyBird as a company, their services and features will surely continue to improve in the near future.
+In addition, given the young age of EarlyBird as a company, its services and features will surely continue to improve in the near future.

 EarlyBird vs Betterment